MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 **Permission**: As soon as you're using the app auditing process, this app needs to be shared with your app makers.
 If you intend to use this process, modify the [Welcome email](setup-nurture-components.md) flow to add users to a security group, and then share this app with the security group.

 **Prerequisite**: This app uses Microsoft Dataverse.
-If you have installed this solution in a Production environment, a Premium license is required for every app user.
+If you have installed this solution in a Production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.
 If you have installed this solution in a Dataverse for Teams environment, a Microsoft 365 license is required for every user.

 #### Compliance Status